heliohm/active/README.md

 ### Start active objects

 After Active objects are initialized, they are ready to be started.
-When an Active object is started, its dispatch function will immediately receive a `Signal` event with value START_SIG.
+When an Active object is started, its dispatch function will immediately receive a `ACT_Signal` event with value START_SIG.

 An Active object is typically either started by the `main()` function upon HW initialization being done, or by initializing HW using START_SIG and waiting for interrupts or a timeout (using time events).
-The application needs to ensure that all Active objects are initialized using the `ACTP_init` function before they start sending events to one another.
+The application needs to ensure that all Active objects are initialized using the `ACT_init` function before they start sending events to one another.
 Events that are sent to an Active object are not processed until the Active object is started, but rather remains in the queue.

  ```C
 int main(void)